Murtaza Ali Khan: Titular Nawab of Rampur

 Following the death of his father in 1966, Murtaza succeeded as titular Nawab of Rampur.

 From 1969 until 1971, he served as a member in the Uttar Pradesh legislative assembly, as well as an MP in the Lok Sabha.
 It is an interesting historical fact that Murtaza Ali contested an election from Rampur opposite his own mother Rafat Jamani Begum in 1972 and won.
 In 1971, the Indira Gandhi regime stripped Nawab Murtaza and his fellow former rulers of what little rights they had left, formally ending Nawab Murtaza's standing as a monarch.

 Personal life

-In 1946, Nawab Murtaza married Her Highness Nawab Aftab Dulhan Sakina uz-Zamani Begum Sahiba of Pirpur (11 September 1928 – 3 August 1994), the daughter of a minor chieftain.
+In 1946, Nawab Murtaza married Sakina uz-Zamani (11 September 1928 – 3 August 1994), the daughter of a minor chieftain of Pirpur.
 The couple had a son and a daughter.

-Nawab Mohammed Ali Khan (born 19 August 1948) is the eldest son of the late Nawab Murtaza.
-He has since married and is now blessed with two children, which consist of a son and a daughter, namely Nawabzadi Zahra Ali Khan (born 5 August 1999) and Nawabzada Akbar Ali Khan (born 27 November 2001).
+Nawab Mohammed Ali Khan (born 20 August 1948) is the eldest son of the late Nawab Murtaza.
+He has since married and has produced two heirs, which consist of a son and a daughter, namely Nawabzadi Zahra Ali Khan (born 5 August 2000) and Nawabzada Akbar Ali Khan (born 30 November 2001).